igwgames/nes-test/README.md

 * libsdl2-2.0
 * gnome-themes-standard (You might be able to get away without this one if you only ever use the test runner)

+If you run into issues, try downloading a copy of Mesen manually and getting it to work.
+The tool should inherit any changes you make to your system.

 Find more information on running Mesen on linux here: https://github.com/SourMesen/Mesen#ubuntu

 Otherwise follow all of the instructions in the above section.
-Yes, you really are going to run a .exe file on linux.
+Mesen will be automatically downloaded in a config directory when you first run the tests.

 ## Examples